MicrosoftDocs/win32/desktop-src/ETW/rt-lostevent.md

-﻿---
+---
-Description: 'This event type class is used to indicate that events were lost in a real-time session.
-The following syntax is simplified from MOF code.' ms.assetid: '19c747c0-2d9f-49c5-81e4-06a870371bac'
+Description: This event type class is used to indicate that events were lost in a real-time session.
+The following syntax is simplified from MOF code. ms.assetid: 19c747c0-2d9f-49c5-81e4-06a870371bac
-title: 'RT\_LostEvent class'
+title: RT\_LostEvent class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RT\_LostEvent class